-Nykredit's core values are reflected in the way we invest.
-To Nykredit, sustainable investment is about incorporating environmental, climate, social and governance issues in investment decisions and about creating impact.
+Nykredit's core values are reflected in the way we conduct our investments.
+To Nykredit, sustainable investment is about incorporating environmental, climate, social and governance issues in investment decisions.
+It is about creating impact.
 We are convinced that we provide most benefit to society and to investors by investing in businesses with the greatest potential to move in a more sustainable direction, rather than investing only in those already there.